tbates/tbates.github.io/_posts/2000-12-20-base-Philosophy.markdown

 3. Maintain a reproducible workflow.
 4. Communicate results effectively.

-[OpenMx](https://openmx.ssri.psu.edu) is a fantastic base - often you'll stick with core OpenMx functions: Using `mxPath` instead of `umxPath`, or `summary` instead of `umxSummary`.

-That said, we designed `umx` to provide "one way that works", making basic work easy, and complex work manageable, so you can spend more time doing better science.

-That's it ☺
+`umx` also provides a suite of complete twin models - a complex multi-group task – to aid users.

+You can learn more about umx and twin modeling in Bates, Maes, & Neale, (2019). umx: Twin and Path-Based Structural Equation Modeling in R. *Twin Res Hum Genet*, **22**, 27-41. [doi:10.1017/thg.2019.2](https://www.cambridge.org/core/journals/twin-research-and-human-genetics/article/umx-twin-and-pathbased-structural-equation-modeling-in-r/B9658AC0CDA139E540BFAC0C9D989623) open access.

 Read below on installing umx, then on to the modeling!

 `umx` is easy to learn, but first you need to install it.
 If If you haven't already, install `umx`.
-Go to  `R`, and just type:
+Go to  `R`, and type:

 ```r
 install.packages("umx")